-- 2. Capture-Open market AI services can cut costs, improve products or services, or enhance customer satisfaction.
+- 2. Capture-Open market Al services can cut costs, improve products or services, or enhance customer satisfaction.
 With proper safeguards in place, staff can use existing platforms outright.
-Alternatively, a business could purchase a tailored AI solution or build AI agents on existing APIs to automate tasks in research, marketing, customer service, or e-commerce.
-AI can even help enhance a business's own API. - 3.
+Alternatively, a business could purchase a tailored Al solution or build Al agents on existing APIs to automate tasks in research, marketing, customer service, or e-commerce.
+Al can even help enhance a business's own API. - 3.
 Create-This is the most expensive option, and companies can choose to use some of what's already created or elect to build it all from scratch-and everything in between.
 This provides the opportunity to develop custom LLMs, neural networks, and algorithms, which can fuel decision-making and insight.
 The outcome, or for that matter, the training sets and underlying hardware, can be sold as part of an Al-specific offering, not unlike how Amazon Web Services (AWS) emerged from Amazon's internal IT systems.

-Armed with this broad view, a business can look more deeply into which Al
+can look more deeply into which Al